KameronFreeman/GraphingCalculator/notprogram/docs/software_requirements_specification.md

     1. If show graph option is selected, the app shall display a graph of the entered function and the selected option.
     2. An output display shall update with a solution when a valid function is entered along with a calculus option being selected.
     3. The app once in the calculus portion shall be able to go back to the main menu.
+6. Graphing Calculator
+    1. The graphing calculator shall graph separate lines in different colors
+    2. The graphing calculator shall be able to do graph complex equations
+    3. The graphing calculator shall not crash and look clean